 Ayurveda is the science of life.
-In recent years alternative medicines have got popularity as the conventional western medicines fail to address all the diseases.
-The allopathic system of medicine is not effective in certain diseases like Rheumatoid Arthritis, Chronic gastric problems, fistula etc. And also the cases of bacterias showing resistant to most of the antibiotics have increased.
+In recent years alternative medicines have gained popularity as conventional western medicines fail to address all the diseases.
+The allopathic system of medicine is not effective in certain diseases like Rheumatoid Arthritis, Chronic gastric problems, fistula, etc. And also the cases of bacteria showing resistance to most of the antibiotics have increased.
 The slow rate of new antibiotics development has opened a door for lifestyle medicine to increase the immunity of self.

-Ayurveda which said to be originated from Lord Brahma has a history of thousands of years.
-The knowledge which was then transferred to many sages before it reached to human.
-As I already said the Ayurveda has a long history as it is science based on then.
+Ayurveda which is said to have originated from Lord Brahma has a history of thousands of years.
+The knowledge was then transferred to many sages before it reached humans.
+As I already said Ayurveda has a long history as it is science based on then.
 Ayurveda has its own concept of the body has its functions.

-If you would like to dig more about Ayurveda as its concept I will recommend the following books.
-These books are written by pundits of Ayurveda who has done years of study on the subject matter and spent years as Ayurvedic Practioner.
+If you would like to dig more about Ayurveda and its concept I will recommend the following books.
+These books are written by pundits of Ayurveda who have done years of study on the subject matter and spent years as Ayurvedic Practitioners.

 Textbook of Ayurveda is written by famous Ayurveda guru Dr. Vasant Lad.
 Dr. Lad is a certified Ayurveda practitioner he has been teaching Ayurveda to students in New Mexico for more than 20 years.
 He also travels a lot to spread his knowledge of Ayurveda in different countries.

-Textbook of Ayurveda has three volumes diving the vast information so that students can grab the knowledge without any difficulty.
+The textbook of Ayurveda has three volumes diving the vast information so that students can grab the knowledge without any difficulty.
 Textbook of Ayurveda: Fundamental Principles of Ayurveda is best for a beginner to get exposed to the knowledge of Ayurveda.
-This book is written in such a way that every student can understand the concepts in Ayurveda.
+This book is written in such a way that every student can understand the concepts of Ayurveda.

-Dr. Lad being a teacher he knows how to structure the book simple at the same time resourceful.
-He has also used illustrations and diagrams to explain though subject topics.
+Dr. Lad being a teacher knows how to structure the book simply and at the same time resourceful.
+He has also used illustrations and diagrams to explain through subject topics.

-The Sebastian Pole wrote this book with an intent to simplify the practice of Ayurvedic medicines and herbs.
-He has covered more than 80 Ayurvedic medicinal herbs with ayurvedic pharmacology, materia medica, formulations and adverse effects.
+Sebastian Pole wrote this book with the intent to simplify the practice of Ayurvedic medicines and herbs.
+He has covered more than 80 Ayurvedic medicinal herbs with Ayurvedic pharmacology, materia medica, formulations, and adverse effects.
 This book has finally filled the space between Dravyaguna and Yoga of Herbs.
 It is totally comprehensive with color pictures, superb detail of each herb, and very well organized.

-Though the book is not for someone completely new to Ayurveda, for someone intended to start practicing Ayurvedic medicines.
+The book is not for someone completely new to Ayurveda, but for someone who intends to start practicing Ayurvedic medicines.
 Ayurvedic Medicine: The Principles of Traditional Practice has a lot to offer on simplified Ayurveda Pharmacology.

-He wrote this book with the intent to introduce Ayurveda to the western world.
+He wrote this book with the intent to introduce Ayurveda to the Western world.
 He got a BAMS degree in India and moved to the USA to start his own Ayurveda School.
-He was asked to write a book on Ayurveda so that anyone can understand and get benefited from it.
+He was asked to write a book on Ayurveda so that anyone could understand and benefit from it.

 Ayurveda: The Science of Self Healing: A Practical Guide is one of the best books on Ayurveda.
-This book has high rating from readers and loved by many students across the world.
+This book has high ratings from readers and is loved by many students across the world.

 Written by Ayurveda enthusiastic and Yogi Sahara Rose Ketabi.
 She has a wide knowledge on Nutrition and Ayurveda diet.
 Her book Ayurveda (Idiot’s Guides) is approved by Holistic Guru Deepak Chopra.

-You will also learn how your body’s needs change according to the season, environment and time of day, Ways to regain luster, passion and flow in your life.
+You will also learn how your body’s needs change according to the season, environment, and time of day as ways to regain luster, passion, and flow in your life.

-Ayurveda healing a book by David Frawley who is a scholar in Ayurveda.
+Ayurveda Healing is a book by David Frawley who is a scholar in Ayurveda.
 He has received “Padma Bhushan” which is the highest civilian award in India for his works on ancient Indian medicines.

-His book Ayurveda healing includes 80 different diseases from common cold to cancer and their ayurvedic treatment.
-This is must if you want to know the potentiality of Ayurvedic medicines and uses.
+His book Ayurveda Healing includes 80 different diseases from the common cold to cancer and their ayurvedic treatment.
+This is a must if you want to know the potentiality of Ayurvedic medicines and their uses.

 This is a well-organized resource book for anyone wishing to gain a sound understanding of Ayurveda.
-It delves into the underpinnings of the science of Ayurveda, describes the gunas, doshas, kosthas and the common methods of treatment for various ailments.
-In particular, I like the specific, practical recommendations Frawley offers for Western readers who may need to find substitute ingredients for some of the herbs found in the traditional Ayurvedic tonics.
+It delves into the underpinnings of the science of Ayurveda and describes the gunas, doshas, kosthas, and common methods of treatment for various ailments.
+In particular, I like the specific, practical recommendations Frawley offers for Western readers who may need to find substitute ingredients for some of the herbs found in traditional Ayurvedic tonics.

 The first edition of the book was released in 1989 still this book is one of the top books written on Ayurveda.